 Because the judge has so much discretion in deciding whether to grant or deny your motion to seal and destroy your California arrest records — and because the judge can deny your motion with prejudice so that you may not re-file your request — it is critical to hire a skilled California criminal defense attorney.

-A responsible attorney will thoroughly research your case and make sure all paperwork is done correctly the first time to ensure that no time is lost due to incomplete or inadequate forms.
+A responsible attorney will thoroughly research your court case and make sure all paperwork is done correctly the first time to ensure that no time is lost due to incomplete or inadequate forms.
 S/he will also conduct the PC 851.87 hearing and argue your case to the judge.

-It typically takes about ninety (90) days after filing a petition to get a court order to seal an arrest record in California.
+If your criminal record is eligible for an automatic seal pursuant to the Clean Slate Act, your record should be cleared within a month.
+Otherwise, it typically takes about ninety (90) days after filing a petition to get a court order to seal an arrest record in California.

 Within 30 days of the court’s issuance of the order to seal an arrest record, the court will notify: